nicholasyager/overgrown-to-thriving/presentation.md

 <!-- _footer: ''  -->

 <!--
 Now that we've gotten our garden into a more maintainable state state, it's vital that we prevent weeds and other unwanted plants from taking root.
-In a garden there are myrad tools and techniques for weeding your garden, but the most important factor has nothing to do with your tools.
+In a garden there are myriad tools and techniques for weeding your garden, but the most important factor has nothing to do with your tools.
 -->

 ---